Patriotic League (Bosnia and Herzegovina)

-The Patriotic League (Patriotska Liga) was the first paramilitary unit of Territorial Defence Force of the Republic of Bosnia and Herzegovina (TORBiH).
+The Patriotic League (Patriotska Liga) was a Bosnian paramilitary organization formed in 1991 during the breakup of Yugoslavia.
+It was initially organized outside the Yugoslav People's Army and was later incorporated into the Territorial Defence Force of the Republic of Bosnia and Herzegovina (TORBiH), which became the Army of the Republic of Bosnia and Herzegovina.

 History

-On 19 December 1990 Alija Izetbegović and the SDA party discussed forming an independent paramilitary separate from the Yugoslav People's Army (JNA).
-In March 1991 Sefer Halilović formed the Patriotic League (Patriotska Liga - PL) as an independent Bosnian army, with the same territorial organization as Territorial Defense Forces (TO).
-Later on, the Patriotic League was connected to the TO.
-The Patriotic League, alongside the TORBiH, would later become the Army of the Republic of Bosnia and Herzegovina.
+On 19 December 1990, Alija Izetbegović and the officials of the Party of Democratic Action (SDA) discussed forming a military organization separate from the Yugoslav People's Army (JNA).
+In March 1991 Sefer Halilović organized the Patriotic League (Patriotska Liga - PL) as an independent Bosnian defence structure, using the same territorial organization as Territorial Defense Forces (TO) system.
+The Patriotic League was later connected to the TORBiH and, after the outbreak of the war, incorporated into the Army of the Republic of Bosnia and Herzegovina.